Junaid Aftab

 PhD Student || Mathematician ||

+I am a graduate student at University of Maryland, College Park.
 Previously, I completed my MS in Mathematics at Kansas State University and my BS in Economics & Mathematics at Lahore University of Management and Sciences.

 “There is no branch of mathematics, however abstract, which may not someday be applied to the real world.” – Nikolai Lobachevsky